2023 NFL Draft order, team needs: Texans cost themselves No. 1 pick with late TD, conversion; Bears pick 1st

 12. Houston Texans (via trade with 7-10 Browns)

 Notable free agents: TE O.J.
-Howard, EDGE Ogbonnia Okoronkwo, DL Rasheem Green, TE Jordan Akins
+Howard, EDGE Obo Okoronkwo, DL Rasheem Green, TE Jordan Akins, S Jonathan Owens

 13. New York Jets (7-10)